rmjordas/alys/docs/Home.md

 _Tools_, which are groups of property declarations reused by different rulesets.
 The first groups to contain selectors are in the _Generics_ group.
-These styles will override the default browser styles to "normalize" the appearance of elements accross different browsers. _Elements_ are rulesets that have simple, type or pseudo-element selectors, whereas _Objects_ have rulesets with class selectors.
+These styles will override the default browser styles to "normalize" the appearance of elements across different browsers. _Elements_ are rulesets that have simple, type or pseudo-element selectors, whereas _Objects_ have rulesets with class selectors.
 Styles for user interface features should be placed in _Components_.
 Finally, _Utilities_ and _Themes_ are both used to override the styles